 The PCI SSC also requires you to maintain your compliance, and doing so requires the completion of certain programs.
 The cost of these programs depends on the level of compliance that your specific business will need.
 PCI SSC provides information on program fee schedules and certifications on their website.

 If you find PCI compliance for your business is a pain, you’re not alone.
-The good news is that Revel Systems’ iPad POS system is fully compliant with the PCI DSS standard.
+The good news is that Revel System's cloud POS system is fully compliant with the PCI DSS standard.

-Revel is a POS platform built from the ground up with security in mind, and we're proud to be featured on the PCI Security Standards Council's list of participating organizations.
+Revel is a POS platform built natively in the cloud with PCI security in mind, and we're proud to be featured on the PCI Security Standards Council's list of participating organizations.
 As a participating member of the community, Revel is able to play an active role in helping secure the future of payments alongside other payments industry stakeholders.

 PCI compliance is a vital but tedious process for any business to follow.
 Luckily, with Revel Systems, you have the tools necessary to keep your customers safe.
 Get in touch with us today to schedule a free demo and see how our platform can make a difference for your business.